Kindergeld: a simple guide to child benefits in Germany

 Keep an eye on your bank account to make sure you receive the money in due time.

-As you already receive child benefits in Germany, the Familienkasse already “knows” you and you won’t need to start that process from scratch.
-Instead, you only need to let them know about your new child via this form (“Formular zum Mitteilen von Veränderungen an die Familienkasse KG 45″).
+- You can do via traditional mail with this form (“Formular zum Mitteilen von Veränderungen an die Familienkasse KG 45″).
 In this case just tick the checkbox next to “Die Anzahl der in meinem Haushalt lebenden Kinder hat sich geändert.“, and fill in the rest of the relevant fields.

 FAQ